IndianShogun1/sightly-basics/README.md

 # sightly-basics

-Please refer to the package org.shreyansh.htl only for the source codes.
+Please refer to the package org.shreyansh.osgiDemo.htl only for the source codes.

 1. Create a component that displays the child pages of the path provided by author .
 Note: The child pages list must be fetched by sending a ajax call (Only in disabled mode) to the servlet that takes the path as parameter